 Was ChatGPT released in 2022 or 2023?

 ChatGPT was released in 2022, specifically on November 30, 2022.[1][2]
-The confusion comes from the major 2023 updates, including ChatGPT Plus on February 1, 2023, and GPT-4 in ChatGPT Plus on March 14, 2023.[5][7]
+The confusion comes from major 2023 updates, including ChatGPT Plus on February 1, GPT-4 in ChatGPT Plus on March 14, official mobile apps, and voice/image features.[5][7][11][39]
 The product became much more capable in 2023, but it did not start then.

 When did ChatGPT Plus launch?

 ChatGPT Plus launched on February 1, 2023.[5][6]
-OpenAI priced the plan at $20 per month.[5][6]
-It offered benefits such as general access during peak times, faster response times, and priority access to new features.[5][6]
+OpenAI priced the plan at $20 per month and described benefits such as general access during peak times, faster response times, and priority access to new features.[5][6]

 When did GPT-4 come to ChatGPT?